up

 The UOSA Statement of Academic Integrity will be used in this course.

-This course will provide an introduction to the fundamental techniques of digital signal processing, including discrete-time linear systems, finite impulse response digital filters, infinite impulse response digital filters, finite word length effects, spectral analysis, fast Fourier transforms, two-dimensional signal processing, and applications.
+This course will provide an introduction to the fundamental techniques of digital signal processing, including discrete-time linear systems, finite impulse response digital filters, infinite impulse response digital filters, fast Fourier transforms, response of LTI systems to statistical signals, digital filter design, and applications.

 HOMEWORK:

-Homework will be assigned during class.
 You are encouraged to work together on homework, but DO NOT COPY!
-Each problem solution that you turn in must be your own; Homework solutions will be posted on the course web page.
+Each problem solution that you turn in must be your own;

-Some homework assignments will require the use of Matlab.
-The standards of academic honesty articulated above apply to Matlab assignments as well.
+These standards of academic honesty apply to Matlab assignments as well.
 In addition:

 TESTS & EXAM:

-The tests and the exam are OPEN BOOK.
-You may also bring a clean copy of the lecture notes as published on the course web site and a clean copy of the formula sheet that is published on the course web site.
+The tests and exam are OPEN BOOK and OPEN NOTES.
+Calculators are allowed.
+You should also bring a clean copy of the formula sheet that is published on the course web site.
 Other materials are NOT ALLOWED.
 On each test and on the final exam, students enrolled for undergraduate credit (ECE 4213) will be permitted to omit one problem.

 Makeup tests will not be given.
 If you miss a test and your absence is NOT officially excused, then you will receive a zero grade for that test.
 If you miss a test and your absence IS officially excused, then your final exam grade will be used in place of the missed test grade.